grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 Scotben @stark_scottish_2024 is a conventionally structured static microsimulation tax-benefit model, in the family of models branching out from the Institute for Fiscal Studies' TAXBEN, of which Graham Stark was one of the principal authors @johnson_taxben2_1990.
 Scotben has been used in several projects at the University of Northumbria and elsewhere.
-This note brief is intended as a 'warts and all' summary of the models development, structure, novel features, uses to date, and strengths and weaknesses.
-Note that, as with all models of this sort, ScotBen is continually being updated and developed and this note may not always be in sync with the latest version.
 With the exception of some survey data, Scotben is fully Open Source@open_source_initiative_open_1999, and released under a #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/LICENSE")[permissive licence].

+This note is intended as a 'warts and all' summary of some key aspects the models development, structure, novel features, uses to date, and strengths and weaknesses.

+As with all models of this sort, ScotBen is continually being updated and developed, and so this note may not always be in sync with the latest version.

 = Scope <sec:scope>

-As the name suggests, the model's primary scope is the the Scottish fiscal system.
+As the name suggests, the ScotBen's primary scope is the the Scottish fiscal system.
-The model covers taxes and benefits that individuals are directly liable for, such as income and spending taxes and cash benefits, though it has some limited ability to capture the effects on individuals of e.g. Corporate Taxes and Green Levies.
+The model covers taxes and benefits that individuals are directly liable for, such as income and spending taxes and cash benefits, though it also has some limited ability to capture the effects on individuals of e.g. Corporate Taxes and Green Levies.
 Both devolved taxes and benefits and those reserved to the UK government are included.
 Many hypothetical structural reforms can be modelled without requiring modifications to the code, including basic incomes, wealth taxes and various local taxation schemes.
 See the @model-coverage appendix for a full list of the taxes and benefits included.

 = Design and Implementation <sec:implementation>